Gujarati Style Toor Dhal

 Dhal and peanuts after being pressured!

-Fresh Ingredients (from left) – tomatoes, curry leaves, chopped cilantro, kokum, ginger, green chili & jaggery in the center!
+Fresh Ingredients (from left) – fresh tomatoes with curry leaves, chopped cilantro (coriander),

 Just after adding all the dry masala, let it boil and simmer